Oncology Pipeline

 Dostarlimab | Anti-PD-1 antibody

-GARNET~: dose-escalation and ‑expansion study in advanced solid tumors
+GARNET~: dose-escalation and ‑expansion study in patients with advanced solid tumors

 GSK6097608 | Anti-CD96 antibody

-GSK6097608 monotherapy and in combination with dostarlimab with or without belrestotug in advanced solid tumors
+NCT04446351: first-time-in-human study of GSK6097608 as monotherapy and in combination with dostarlimab with or without belrestotug in advanced solid tumors

 Niraparib | PARP Inhibitor

-Bioavailability and bioequivalence of niraparib tablet and capsule in advanced solid tumors
+NCT03329001: a crossover bioavailability and bioequivalence study of niraparib tablet and capsule formulation in patients with advanced solid tumors

 GSK4381562 | Anti-PVRIG antibody

-GSK4381562 as monotherapy, in combination with dostarlimab, or in combination with dostarlimab and belrestotug in recurrent or metastatic solid tumors
+NCT05277051: first in-human study of GSK4381562 as monotherapy, in combination with dostarlimab, or in combination with dostarlimab and belrestotug in patients with advanced solid tumors

 Cobolimab | Anti–TIM-3 antibody

-AMBER§: cobolimab monotherapy and in combination with other anticancer agents in advanced solid tumors
+AMBER§: dose-escalation and -expansion study of cobolimab alone or in combination with other anticancer agents in patients with advanced solid tumors

 Myelofibrosis